Tom-R-Leppard/Tom-R-Leppard.github.io/visualising_grime.md

 ## Grime in 3D - Interactive
 ### Communities of Atists
-I ran some community detection on collaborations each year and related artists, here is a network of communities of artists who share listeners.
+I ran some community detection on collaborations each year and related artists, here is a network of communities of artists who share listeners (click to move and scroll in and out).
 To get the related artists, I used Spotifyr's "get_related_artists" function to obtain the artists that the listeners of these 122 artists also listen to.
 I then visualised this as network to artsts are connected to related artists.
 <iframe src="fans_coms_3D.html" width="500" height="300"></iframe>

 ### Group Synthesis Measure
-This is another interactive networks from a few years of the genre.
-Feel free to click on, move, and scroll in or out of the visualisation.
+This is another interactive networks from a few years of the genre (click to move and scroll in and out).
 <iframe src="grime_2015_JS_RECIP" width="500" height="300"></iframe>
 The colours of the nodes in this network represent a unique measure of synthesis I developed in my dissertation.
 Blue spheres represent "givers" — artists whose collaborations mostly appear on other artists' profiles, meaning they have more outward connections than inward.
 Green spheres represent "takers" — artists who receive more collaborations than they give, meaning they have more inward connections than outward.
 Purple spheres represent "reciprocators" — artists who give and receive collaborations in equal measure, maintaining a balanced exchange.
 Red spheres represent artists who have never collaborated with anyone in the network.